ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 ## Recharging rates

 HPCC's recharging rate structure is outlined below.
-A more formal summary is available [here](/about/facility/rates).
+A more formal summary is available in the _Recharging Rate PDFs_ [here](/about/facility/rates).

 ## Lab-based Registration Fee